 How We Create The Content

 After having failed so many times, naturally one would have a better idea about what to and not to do.
-Those will be the personal tips that I will share with you.
-If I haven’t used an item or tried out a method personally, I’ve conducted thorough research or spoken with other bakers who have.
+Those will be the personal tips that we will share with you.
+If we haven’t used an item or tried out a method personally, we’ve conducted thorough research or spoken with other bakers who have.

-The goal is to show you that you don’t need fancy degrees or to have worked alongside a Michelin star pastry chef to be a good baker.
-To me, baking is authenticity, patience, creativity, with a dash of nostalgia.
+The goal is to show you that you don’t need fancy degrees or to have worked alongside a Michelin-star pastry chef to be a good baker.
+For us, baking is authenticity, patience, creativity, with a dash of nostalgia.

-Remember, I am not a professionally trained pastry chef – but I am experienced and I make excellent treats with confidence – and soon, you will too!
+Remember, we are not professionally trained pastry chefs – but we are experienced and we make excellent treats with confidence – and soon, you will too!

 How You Can Help

-What makes baking so special to me is how it allowed me to connect with so many different people with whom I never would be in touch otherwise.
+What makes baking so special to me is how it allows me to connect with so many different people with whom we never would have been in touch otherwise.

-If you are new to baking, let me help you.
+If you are new to baking, let us help you.
 If you’re a seasoned baker, share your tips with the rest of us.
-I want all of you to get involved and ask questions, let me know what you think, connect with me and with each other.
+We want all of you to get involved and ask questions, let us know what you think, and connect with each other.
 This is a place where you can have your cake, and eat it too!

-And if there’s anything specific that you want to know about that I have yet posted about, just let me know and I promise to look into it so you won’t have to ;)!
+And if there’s anything specific that you want to know about that we have yet posted about, just let us know and we promise to look into it so you won’t have to ;)!